tintin10q/computational-linguistics-summary/Data/Thesaurus.md

 Now let's say the information content of vehicle is 0.3 and entity is 0.01 and living is 0.09.
 This makes the Resnic similarity between car and plant $0.3 + 0.01 + 0.09 = 0.4$.

 So, according to Resnic, whale and finch are more than twice as similar as plant and car.
-If you had just used path length then they would have been the same lenght.
+If you had just used path length, then they would have been the same lenght.

 ## Lesk similarity
 This type of similarity looks at the lexical overlap of the glosses of words.
 Two words are more similar the higher the lexical overlap between the glosses.